jesus2099/konami-command/mb_SUPER-MIND-CONTROL-II-X-TURBO.md

 ### STATIC_MENU

-Makes the main MB menu always there when you need it (without scrolling top).
+Makes the main MB menu always visible (and can be clicked to scroll to top).

 ### SLOW_DOWN_RETRY